rozek/blockly-ai-playground/README.md

 > appends a radio button group element (based on an [HTML input elements of type "radio"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio)) with the given name and label to the UI.
 If an element with the same name already exists, it is removed before the new one is appended.
 >
 > Radiobutton groups are a bit special as they contain a whole group of radio buttons, each with its own label.
-As a consequence, after appending a new radio button group element, you will have to define a list of radio buttons using the "append Choice" block - and the value of the whole group (i.e., the associated context item) is the (0-based) index of the currently checked radio button (or `-1` if no button is checked)
+As a consequence, after appending a new radio button group element, you will have to define a list of radio buttons using the "append Choice" block - and the value of the whole group (i.e., the associated context item) is the (0-based) index of the currently checked radio button (or `-1` if no button is checked) (see [related example](#radiobutton-group))

 ![appendDropDown](./Screenshots/appendDropDown.png)